420tsu69/Tsu-Mod-Menu/README.md

 1. Open GTA V.

-2. Open Extreme injector (or anyother dll injector you trust).
+2. Open Extreme injector (or any other dll injector you trust).

 3. Select GTA V to inject into.